 - Women generally had higher increases in blood pressure throughout middle age.

 - At an average of 55 years old, 40.8% of women and 25.7% of men had blood pressure levels that were normal; 47.5% of women and 49.4% of men had prehypertension.

 - The overall lifetime cardiovascular disease risk for people aged 55 years or more was 39.9% for women and 52.5% for men, after factoring in all blood pressure levels.

 - The lifetime cardiovascular disease risk was higher among Blacks in comparison to Whites of the same sex, and went up with increasing blood pressure at middle age.

 The first or blue section of the blood pressure chart explains the systolic and the diastolic pressure, the two pressures used for expressing blood pressure ranges.

 As shown in the blue section of the chart, blood pressure ranges are typically shown with the systolic number before or above the diastolic pressure, e.g. 120/80 mm Hg (millimeters of mercury).

 The systolic pressure is the reading when the heart pumps blood out of the ventricle into the veins.
 The diastolic pressure is the resting pressure, between heartbeats as the pressure goes down ahead of the next heart pumping action.

 The second section of the chart shows the different blood pressure range categories and their corresponding readings.
-More information on blood pressure ranges.

 The third section of the blood pressure chart gives lifestyle change recommendations to manage high blood pressure with approximate systolic blood pressure reduction.